wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getfinalizedblockhash.md

 ---
-title: bch:getfinalizedblockhash \[POST\]
+title: getfinalizedblockhash - Bitcoin Cash
-description: Returns the hash of the currently finalized block
+description: Example code for the getfinalizedblockhash json-rpc method. Сomplete guide on how to use getfinalizedblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters